oliverjam/jaredhill-v2/src/work/nudge-app.md

 ![](https://cdn-images-1.medium.com/max/6000/1*TBNSH9-pVWFiYm_Ur0LiGw.jpeg)

-_This case study was originally posted on Medium.
-If you prefer, you can [read it there](https://medium.muz.li/nudge-the-better-way-to-get-back-to-work-ed6e93269aae) instead._

 ## Summary

 Briefed to create an app to solve a specific user problem, I developed a productivity app that would help my user overcome distractions with gentle ‘nudges’ reminding them to get back to work.